estxbxn/discord-shop/README.md

 ## To do

+- [ ] Differents cards for avatars and profile effecs
 - [ ] Create modal window
 - [ ] Add object in shop from json file
 - [ ] Create all sections from discord shop